firekind/isaac-face-detection/readme.md

 ## Credits

-Most of the deepstream related code taken from [NVIDIA-AI-IOT](https://github.com/NVIDIA-AI-IOT/deepstream_triton_model_deploy).
+Most of the deepstream related code for centerface was taken from [NVIDIA-AI-IOT](https://github.com/NVIDIA-AI-IOT/deepstream_triton_model_deploy).